BGGremlin-Group/Omni-Con/README_Termux.md

 Got ideas?
 Want to add audio steganography or new presets?
 Submit a pull request or contact the BGGremlin Group! 🦹‍♂️

 ## License
-Developed by **BGGremlin Group**.
-Licensed under MIT.
+Developed by **BGGremlin Group**. *Creating Unique Tools for Unique Individuals* Licensed under MIT.
 Use it, tweak it, share it—just give us a shoutout!